-Use of mobile phones and cameras Policy
+Use of mobile phones, Internet Enabled Devices and Cameras Policy

 - Manor Farm has a dedicated mobile telephone, with the number available to parents/carers and staff to use in an emergency.
-Staff are allowed to keep their personal mobile phones, but they must be kept out of sight of the children, during working hours and Bluetooth turned off.
+Staff are allowed to keep their personal mobile phones but they must be kept out of sight of the children, during working hours and Bluetooth turned off.
 Except for a situation where it is in the interests of safety to contact the manager, colleague or emergency services.
-We are a setting with an outdoor ethos and spread over a wide site therefore we have developed this policy. - If a member of staff needs to make an urgent personal call they can use the Club phone or make a personal call from their mobile in the designated staff quiet area with prior approval from the manager. - Staff may only use the Club camera to take photographs of children at the Club.
+We are a setting with an outdoor ethos and spread over a wide site therefore we have developed this policy. - o Smart watches must have bluetooth and internet functions disabled. - If a member of staff needs to make an urgent personal call they can use the Club phone or make a personal call from their mobile in the designated staff quiet area with prior approval from the manager. - Staff may only use the Club camera to take photographs of children at the Club.
 Photos are only to be taken as a record of children's achievements, or as part of relevant activities.
-They may be taken for publicity purposes and to share on our social media sites only with the prior agreement of parents/carers. - Staff must never use their personal mobile phones or cameras to take photographs or videos at the Club during working hours.
-Doing so will be considered gross misconduct and may result in instant dismissal.
+They may be taken for publicity purposes and to share on our social media sites only with the prior agreement of parents/ carers. - Staff must never use their personal mobile phones or cameras to take photographs or videos at the Club during working hours.
+Doing so will be considered gross misconduct and may result in instant dismissal. - Children are not permitted to bring internet enabled devices or phones into setting.